libp2p/interface-record-store/README.md

 ![](https://raw.githubusercontent.com/diasdavid/interface-record-store/master/img/badge.png)

-# How to use the battery of tests
+# How to use the battery of tests (both are deprecated) <!--TODO: explain why here and/or in the repos; what have they been replaced by?-->

 ## Node.js